Dissipative Unified Dark Fluid: Observational Constraints: Cosmological Evolution of the Model

 Deceleration parameter is an important parameter in cosmology.
-Evolution of the expansion of the universe can be discussed in terms of the this parameter.
+Evolution of the expansion of the universe can be discussed through this parameter.
 Deceleration parameter is defined as

 It was believed that the expansion of the universe is decelerating due to self-gravitation.
 A study of the apparent magnitude of distant supernovae reveals that the universe is instead accelerating.
-However, cosmological observations showed that this acceleration is a recent phenomenon.
-That was explained by the domination of dark energy in the late times.
-Fig.\ref{decn} shows the behavior of deceleration parameter due to DUDF model for different values of $\zeta_0$.
-The Fig. also shows results due to the $\Lambda$CDM scenario for comparison.
+However, cosmological observations indicated that this acceleration is a recent phenomenon, which was explained by the domination of dark energy in the late times.
+Fig. \ref{decn} displays the behavior of the deceleration parameter due to DUDF and UDF models.
+The Fig. also shows results from the $\Lambda$CDM scenario for comparison.

-One can see from the Fig that the deceleration parameter due to DUDF model follows the standard evolution of the universe.
-The fluid can play the role of the cosmological constant in the late times, and so, can switch the deceleration expansion to an accelerating one.
-DUDF model expectations for deceleration acceleration transition redshift depend on the value of the viscosity parameter $\zeta_0$.
-The Fig shows again that increasing the viscosity coefficient slowing the transition to the accelerating phase.
-The transition redshift decreases from $z_{tr} \approx 0.84$ for $\zeta_0 = 0$ to $z_{tr} \approx 0.78$ for $\zeta_0 = 8$, which is consistent with the results of the observational analysis made in \cite{jes} and \cite{hai}.
-Similarly, the current value of the deceleration parameter depends also on the value of $\zeta_0$.
-Its value decreases from $q_{0} \approx -0.51$ for $\zeta_0 = 0$ to $q_{0} \approx -0.53$ for $\zeta_0 = 8$, in agreement with \cite{varg}.
+One can see from the Fig. that the deceleration parameter due to the fluid model follows the standard evolution of the universe.
+The fluid can play the role of the cosmological constant in the late times, so able to switch the deceleration expansion to an accelerating one.
+The Fig also shows that viscosity slows the transition to the accelerating phase.
+The transition redshift increases from $z_{tr} \approx 0.78$ for DUDF model to $z_{tr} \approx 0.8$ for the UDF where the fluid is non-viscous.
+These values of $z_{tr}$ are consistent with the results of the observational analysis made in \cite{jes} and \cite{hai}.
+Similarly, the viscosity affects the current value of the deceleration parameter.
+Its value increases from $q_{0} \approx -0.53$ for DUDF model to $q_{0} \approx -0.52$ for the UDF model.
+These values of $q_0$ agree with the results of \cite{varg}.